 While getting over a bad race is all about accepting it and moving on, bad training runs are about figuring out what happened, why it happened, and changing things up accordingly.

 Fix What Went Wrong

 If the thing that made your run bad is identifiable – this one is easy.
-Fix it.

 If your shirt caused chafing, stop wearing that shirt for running.
 Problem with blisters?
 Try new socks, shoes, or methods of tying your shoelaces.